heckler1/powershell_misc_functions/README.md

 The Set-WindowsMediaPlayer function adds registry values to skip the first run setup wizard in Windows Media Player.

 The Set-NetworkInts function checks if any attached NICs are not set to DHCP.
 If the interface is up, it prints a warning; if the interface is down it sets the interface to DHCP.

+The Get-HardwareSpec function reports the CPU model, number of CPU cores, RAM capacity and number of serial ports.